leo-colisson/proof-at-the-end/README.md

 ## List of options ##

 Here is the list of fundamental options supported.
 Most options have a `no` version, with `no ` written before.
-Note that you may prefer to use directly the alias/styles (see next paragraph).
+Note that you may prefer to use directly the alias/styles (see next paragraph) as the options listed here are quite fundamental and atomic.

 - `category`: category of the proof (if you want to put proofs at several places), can be anything
 - `proof here`/`no proof here`: put (or not) the proof in the main text